FREQUENTLY ASKED QUESTIONS

 How many children do you have at Deepam?

-Up to 30 children and youth attend our special education program for the full day, five days a week.
+Around 30 children and youth attend our special education program for the full day, five days a week.
 Additionally, approximately 15 babies and small children come with their parents as outpatients for 1:1 therapy sessions, either daily or several times per week.

 Over the years we have worked with several hundred children and their parents.
 Some came only once for an assessment, others come several times a week and some have been with us for many years.
 A few of them attend main stream schools and come to us for therapy sessions.
-Not every child comes to Deepam regularly.
-If they live too far away we can help only with advice.
-Some need medical care and we help them with special investigations, operations or appliances.
-Sometimes the whole family needs support and we help for nutrition and supplements; in some cases for housing, training or admission into a boarding school.
-Every child and their family have different needs and need to be addressed individually.

-What happens with the children who grow into adults?
+What happens when the children get older?

 How is Deepam funded?